conduktor/conduktor-docs/docs/gateway/concepts/virtual-clusters.md

 If you choose not to configure any Virtual Clusters, Conduktor Gateway will act as a transparent proxy for your backing Kafka Cluster.
 This is the default mode and all topics and resources will be visible and accessible as usual, without any additional configuration.

-Technically, this mode is also a Virtual Cluster called [Passthrough](#passthrough).
 :::

 ### Why Use Virtual Clusters?